 Ever wondered how CBD works in your body?
 Well, you’re not alone.
-In fact, there are a lot of great scientific and medical minds still wondering today.
+In fact, there are a lot of great minds still wondering today.

 The exact details on what CBD does in your body are still being researched.
 However, science does know one thing for sure: CBD interacts with something known as the Endocannabinoid System, or ECS for short.

 CBD is a type of compound known as a cannabinoid.
 Cannabinoids got the canna part of their name from the cannabis plant, the plant from which cannabinoids were first isolated in 1940 and 1942.

 Researchers first discovered a compound known as CBN, and two years later isolated CBD itself.
 Since then, over 100 different cannabinoids have been identified in the cannabis plant.

 But it turns out that we don’t need to look too far to find cannabinoids.
 In fact, they are produced within our own bodies.
 Endocannabinoids (“endo” from “endogenous,” based on the Greek “endo” (meaning “within,”) and “genous” (meaning “produced”) plus “cannabinoid,”) turn out to be a fundamental part of our body’s biochemistry.

 What We Know About the Endocannabinoid System (ECS)